Godlander/objmc/README.md

 ### model unloading

-block models unload when its more than 2 subchunks away behind the player. that means objmc can be used in 3x3x3 subchunks if a map is entirely modeled
+block models unload when its more than 1 subchunk away directly behind the player. that means objmc can be used in 16x16x16 block sized subchunks if a map is entirely modeled

-entity models stay loaded in front of the player just as well as blocks but unloads instantly if hitbox is not on screen
+entity models stay loaded in front of the player just as well as blocks but unloads instantly if their hitbox is not on screen

+*leashed entities become linked, and unrender when both of their hitboxes are no longer on screen*

-spawner models also unload 2 away behind but unload 8 subchunks away in front of the player, basically making renderdistance 8 regardless of real setting
+spawner models also unload 1 subchunk away behind but unload 8 subchunks away in front of the player, basically making render distance 8 regardless of real setting

 ### vertex count limits